goodluck1117/odin-recipes/README.md

 # Odin Recipes

-This is my first project for [The Odin Project].
+This is my first project for The Odin Project.
 It is a simple recipe website built using only **HTML** to practice the basics of web development.

 ## Project Overview
 The project will include a main index page and links to a few recipes.
-Each recipe will be a separate HTML page that contains a title, an image, a description, and
+Each recipe will be a separate HTML page that contains a title, an image, a description, and step-by-step instructions.

-step-by-step instructions.

 ## Skills Demonstrated
 By the end of this project, I will have practiced and demonstrated the following skills: